 For most destinations requiring evidence of a negative test for entry, including the UK, you must take your COVID-19 test in the 72 hours (3 days) before departure.
 For some airport departures and destinations, it’s 48 hours.
 Tests taken earlier than this may be rejected, and you may be refused travel, or even fined.
 For example, if your flight departs on Thursday, you should be tested on the Monday, Tuesday or Wednesday before your departure.
 It’s important to book your test in good time, particularly for PCR tests, as the results could take a day or two to come back.

 If your test results come back positive, you must not travel, and should self-isolate for the required period, currently 10 days in the UK.
 This includes the day you receive your test results and the next 10 full days.
 Everybody in your household needs to isolate too, even if their test was negative or they don’t have symptoms.

 Where can I get a test?

-Some countries, like France, have a list of accredited test providers and if you intend to travel, you must take a test with one of these providers.
+Some countries have a list of accredited test providers and if you intend to travel, you must take a test with one of these providers.
 Tests from other providers will not be accepted.

 If your destination hasn’t provided a list of accredited providers, make sure you check the country’s requirements for testing.
 Some countries allow you to purchase a home test – this will either be an LFD test which gives you immediate results, or, more commonly, a PCR test which you’ll need to send back to the lab the same day for analysis.
 Other countries stipulate that you must take a test at a registered test facility.

 You should always check that the clinic you choose is accredited by UKAS (the national accreditation body for the UK), that the test will be accepted by your destination, and that you’ll receive a ‘fit to fly’ certificate if your results are negative.
 Some test providers will charge extra for this.